krushangSk17/Sequence-Alignment-Problem-by-DP-and-DnC-combined/README.md

 # Sequence-Alignment-Problem-by-DP-and-DnC-combined
 CSCI 571 This is the assignment on sequence alignment using divide and conquer and dynamic programming.
-1. basic DP version(non memory efficient)
+1. Basic DP version(non memory efficient)
 2. DnC approach with DP.
 (Memory Efficient)

 ## DataPoints